jaysun025/MERN-Auth-API-1/README.md

 const options = {}

-// construct the strategy (will define options and verifyCallback soon) const strategy = new Strategy(options, verifyCallback)
+// construct the strategy (will define options and findUser soon) const strategy = new Strategy(options, findUser)
 ```
 1. The options object requires a `secretOrKey` field